cBioPortal/datahub-study-curation-tools/HGNC_Genomic_Files_Migration/README.md

 ## HGNC Genomic Data Migration Tool

 This tool is intended to migrate the changes in entrez ids and hugo symbols based on HGNC in data files.
 The tool,
-1. Replaces the outdated entrez ids to new entrez ids.
-The outdated to new entrez id mapping file is pre-defined based on our analysis and is  included in the script folder.
+1. Replaces the outdated entrez ids/hugo symbols to new entrez ids/hugo symbols.
+The outdated to new entrez id/hugo symbols mappings are pre-defined based on our analysis and is included in the script folder.
 2. Updates the non-matching hugo symbols based on the entrez ids.
 For example, if the data file contains hugo symbol entrez id pair `MST4	6788`, the hugo symbol `MST4` gets updated to `STK3` since MST4 is not a valid symbol for entrez id 6788.

 ### Prerequisites
-The Migration tool runs on python 3 and requires `pandas` library. `pandas` be installed using
+The Migration tool runs on python 3 and requires `pandas` library. `pandas` can be installed using
 ```
 pip3 install pandas
  ```